skadistats/clarity-examples/README.md

 }
 ```

-You can find this example under `skadistats.clarity.examples.simple.Main.java`.
+You can find this example under `skadistats.clarity.examples.dump.Main.java`.
 After building it from the project root with

 	mvn -P simple package